buildbot/buildbot/master/docs/developer/www-base-app.rst

 Guanlecoja
 ----------

-Buildbot's build environment has been factorized for reuse in other projects and plugins, and is callsed Guanlecoja.
+Buildbot's build environment has been factorized for reuse in other projects and plugins, and is called Guanlecoja.

 The documentation and meaning of this name is maintained in Guanlecoja's own site. https://github.com/buildbot/guanlecoja/